gicho/AutomatedQAConnectedApp/README.md

 # Notes

-It tested to with Testcomplete 9.
-I am not sure but it is possible that for greater versions of Testcomplete you should change in Connect.cs file following string "TestComplete.TestCompleteApplication.9" with appropriate version number.
+It was tested to work with Testcomplete 9.
+I am not sure but it is possible that for greater versions of Testcomplete you should update in file Connect.cs following string "TestComplete.TestCompleteApplication.9" with appropriate version number.